top of page

 - Prolonged insomnia

-When I say breathe, I mean to breathe, literally.
+And when I say breathe, I mean breathe, literally.

 1. Double Inhale (4 seconds): Breathe deeply through your nose, filling your belly with air.
 At the end of the first inhale, sneak extra air through your nose